The best Black Friday deal this year for me is pet food — really

 Obviously there are still deals available at Pets at Home.
 30% off your first month’s supply of flea, tick and worm treatment with the code FLEABF, up to 30% off selected dog accessories, and 2kg bags of dog food for £7 instead of £10, and more.

 Meanwhile Pets at Home aren’t the only people doing this.
-PetSmart is offering up to 40% off your first AutoShip order, which is essentially the same deal I just took advantage of — albeit with a $20 limit on savings.
+Chewy is offering up to 40% off your first Autoship order, which is essentially the same deal I just took advantage of — albeit with a $20 limit on savings.
 Meanwhile Amazon also has a bunch of deals on pet supplies, including up to 40% off its own ‘Wag’ brand pet food.

 Even if you don’t have a pet, Black Friday needn’t be about buying gadgets or expensive items that you might just be buying because they’re on sale.
 Or that the discount is so meager, it probably wasn’t worth waiting for anyway.